House of Lords

 The King's Speech is delivered in the House of Lords chamber during the State Opening of Parliament.
-In addition to its role as the upper house, the House of Lords, through the Law Lords, acted as the final court of appeal in the United Kingdom judicial system until the establishment of the Supreme Court in 2009.
+In addition to its role as the upper house, the House of Lords, through the law lords, acted as the final court of appeal in the United Kingdom judicial system until the establishment of the Supreme Court in 2009.

 The House of Lords is the only upper house of any bicameral parliament in the world to be larger than its lower house.
 It is the second-largest legislative chamber in the world, behind the National People's Congress of China.

-The House of Lords also has a Church of England role, in that Church Measures must be tabled within the House by the Lords Spiritual.
-The United Kingdom is one of only two countries in the world to award religious figures a permanent seat in the legislature, the other being Iran.
+The House of Lords also has a Church of England role, in that Church measures must be tabled within the House by the Lords Spiritual.
+The United Kingdom is one of only three countries in the world to award religious figures a permanent seat in the legislature, the others being Iran and Vatican City.

 History

 The constitutional concept of the King-in-Parliament is embodied within the chamber at the State Opening which inaugurates each parliamentary session (as in 2024, above).

 Today's Parliament of the United Kingdom largely descends, in practice, from the Parliament of England, through the Treaty of Union of 1706 and the Acts of Union that implemented and executed the Treaty in 1707 and created a new Parliament of Great Britain to replace the Parliament of England and the Parliament of Scotland.
 This new parliament was, in effect, the continuation of the Parliament of England with the addition of 45 Members of Parliament (MPs) and 16 Peers to represent Scotland.